Ndamukong Suh: Los Angeles Rams

-2018 season

 On March 26, 2018, Suh signed a one-year, $14 million contract with the Los Angeles Rams.

 On December 2, Suh was fined $20,054 for a horse-collar tackle penalty while facing his former team, the Lions.
-Suh finished the season with 59 tackles and 4.5 sacks.
-The Rams finished the season with 13 wins and earned the second seed in the NFC.
+He finished the season with 59 tackles and 4.5 sacks.
+The Rams finished the season with a 13–3 record and earned the #2-seed in the NFC.
 In the Divisional Round against the Dallas Cowboys, Suh recorded four tackles.
-In the NFC Championship Game against the New Orleans Saints, Suh had four tackles and 1.5 sacks as the Rams posted a 26–23 overtime victory and Suh reached the Super Bowl for the first time in his career.
-In the Super Bowl, Suh recorded two tackles in the Rams 13–3 loss to the New England Patriots.
+During the NFC Championship Game against the New Orleans Saints, he had four tackles and 1.5 sacks as the Rams posted a controversial 26–23 overtime road victory as Suh reached the Super Bowl for the first time in his career.
+In Super Bowl LIII, Suh recorded two tackles in the 13–3 loss to the New England Patriots.

 The Rams did not offer Suh a new contract and signaled early in the free agent period of the new NFL year that they had decided to move on from him.

 Tampa Bay Buccaneers

-2019 season
+2019

 Suh signed a one-year contract with the Tampa Bay Buccaneers on May 23, 2019.
-In Week 4, during a 55–40 win over the Los Angeles Rams, Suh recovered a fumble caused by a strip sack by teammate Shaquil Barrett on Jared Goff and returned it 37 yards for a touchdown, the second of his career.
-In Week 12, during a 35–22 win over the Atlanta Falcons, Suh scored the third fumble return touchdown of his career off a strip sack caused by teammate Jason Pierre-Paul on Matt Ryan.
-In the process Suh tied a Buccaneers franchise record for the most fumbles returned for touchdowns in a season held by Ronde Barber with his second.
-In Week 13, during a 28–11 win over the Jacksonville Jaguars, Suh had two tackles and recovered a forced fumble by teammate Carl Nassib.
-Overall, Suh finished the 2019 season with 41 tackles, 2.5 sacks, four passes defended, four fumble recoveries, and two defensive touchdowns.
+During a Week 4 55–40 road victory over the Los Angeles Rams, Suh recovered a fumble caused by a strip sack by teammate Shaquil Barrett on Jared Goff and returned it 37 yards for a touchdown, the second of his career.
+During a Week 12 35–22 road victory over the Atlanta Falcons, Suh scored the third fumble return touchdown of his career off a strip sack caused by teammate Jason Pierre-Paul on Matt Ryan.
+In the process, Suh tied a Buccaneers franchise record for the most fumbles returned for touchdowns in a season held by Ronde Barber with his second.
+In the next game the Jacksonville Jaguars, Suh had two tackles and recovered a forced fumble by teammate Carl Nassib.

+Suh finished the 2019 season with 41 tackles, 2.5 sacks, four passes defended, four fumble recoveries, and two defensive touchdowns.
 He was named to the Pro Football Hall of Fame All-2010s Team.

+2020

 On March 26, 2020, Suh re-signed with the Buccaneers on a one-year contract.

-2020 season

-In Week 2 against the Carolina Panthers, Suh recorded his first two sacks of the season on Teddy Bridgewater during the 31–17 win.
-Overall, Suh finished the 2020 season with 43 tackles, six sacks, two passes defended, and one forced fumble.
+In Week 2 against the Carolina Panthers, Suh recorded his first two sacks of the season on Teddy Bridgewater during the 31–17 victory.
+Suh finished the 2020 season with 43 tackles, six sacks, two passes defended, and a forced fumble.

 In February 2021, Suh won his first Super Bowl as Tampa Bay defeated the Kansas City Chiefs by a score of 31–9 in Super Bowl LV.
 During the game, Suh recorded 1.5 sacks on Patrick Mahomes.